MaxwellKuo47/tradingEngine/README.md

 - **Redis**: Utilizes sorted sets to manage order prices as keys for queue access, and implements FIFO (First-In-First-Out) queues for efficient order processing.
 - **Docker**: Used for containerization, ensuring consistent environments and ease of deployment.

-Each technology has been selected to optimize the performance and scalability of the trading engine, ensuring quick processing of high-frequency trading data.

 ## Installation and Setup

 This project uses Docker for Redis and PostgreSQL, and requires the Go-Migrate CLI tool.
 Follow these steps to get started: